 I soon realized that all objects are in motion, waiting for stories to illuminate them.
 The clouds’ shifting form also schooled me in the various possibilities open to me as a writer.
 So did Jack Frost’s enchanted creations that enlivened the windows in wintertime, forcing me to view my surroundings as if through a bewitching prism.
 These early experiences helped me to envision multi-dimensional characters.
 No wonder magical realism pulses at the heart of my narratives, and my work celebrates the imagination.

 As an adult, I continue to seek instruction from clouds.
 Just as they provide the earth with much-needed water, I believe that stories have a similar function, preparing the mind to receive new ideas.
 Also, conditions inside a cloud are not static—water droplets are constantly forming and re-evaporating.
 Stories, too, change, depending on who is reading them, each one giving life to its readers.

-I have published reviews, interviews, short fiction, poetry, travel pieces, essays, and memoir in over 155 American and Canadian venues.
+I’ve published reviews, interviews, short fiction, poetry, travel pieces, essays, and memoir in over 165 American and Canadian venues.
 Fling!, one of my novels, was published in July 2015 by Pen-L Publishing.
-Curva Peligrosa, another novel, was published in September 2017.
-Freefall: A Divine Comedy will be released in August 2018.
-Tillie: Portrait of a Canadian Girl in Training, featuring the same main character as in Freefall, will come out in 2019.
-My poetry collection All This was published in 2011.
+Regal House Publishing released Curva Peligrosa, another novel, in September 2017.
+Pen-L Publishing published Freefall: A Divine Comedy on 1/1/19.
+The Ripening: A Canadian Girl Grows Up!, featuring the same main character as in Freefall, will come out on October 15, 2021.
+My poetry collection All This was published in 2011, and a chapbook (No More Kings) was released in March 2020.
 I also taught writing at the University of San Francisco (USF) for over 30 years and was vice-president of USF’s part-time faculty union.
 I currently teach creative writing at USF’s Fromm Institute for Lifelong Learning.
-When not writing, I paint and travel with my husband.